summonersRift/summonersrift.github.io/_posts/2018-08-12-coding-interview-resources.md

 #### Resources
 1. [MIT CSAIL Hacking a google interview ][hacking-a-google-interview]
-2. [Leetcode Top interview problems][leetcode-top-interview-problems] My favorite list of programs to get yourself in shape.
+2. [Leetcode Top interview problems][leetcode-top-interview-problems] My favorite list of problems to get yourself in shape.
     1. Another Nested Item
+3. [Pramp peet-to-peer interview][join-pramp] I took quite a few peer-to-peer interviews on pramp.
+Its a platform where you interview a peer for 30 minutes and then they interview you.
+Half of the time they are bette than you and rest of the times the interviewers dont have much experience.
+Regardless they have great question, followup material and a nice framework that gives you a good exposure to what the phone interviews are like.
-3. [MIT Eric Grimson Recursion Class][eric-grimson-recursion] A very simple resource on recursion and DP.
+4. [MIT Eric Grimson Recursion Class][eric-grimson-recursion] A very simple resource on recursion and DP.
+5. [Palantir System Design Interview Guide][palantir-system-design-interview]: A brief talk what companies expect of a candidate in a system design interview.
+6. [Palantir The Coding Interview Steps][palantir-coding-interview] Sidenote: The Einstein photo in this post comes from this post.

+#### Approaching an Interview, Step by Step
+1. **Make sure you understand the problem**: ask clarifying questions, until you understand the problem.
+If you are not clear from the description ask the interviewer to give you a test case.
+What happens is that interviewers generally start with a test case then talk about the problem.
+2. Think of a  _bruteforce_ solution (Think loud): Talk about the your understanding of the problem, how you are approaching it.
+And that you will try a optimal if you are not sure you can pull the optimal off right away.
+3. Dont code until you and the interviewer have agreed on the solution or approach.
+4. Pick a language.
+Code the agreed solution.
+TIme to show your ninja skillsTalk about what you are doing or trying to achieve when you are coding a specific part.
+5. Find _optimal_ solution if you can.
+Eliminate boundary cases.
+6. Walk through a test case to convice your interviewer that the solution works.

+Some good practices:
+* You can assume simple helper functions are available and you will code it later if time allows.

+* Don't
+  * Don't Start coding right away.

 #### Topics
 * Tree and Tries: know basic implementations